 Money-back guarantee: 30 DAYS

-Your internet traffic is kept private using a combination of 256-bit military-grade encryption, perfect forward secrecy, a kill switch (in the desktop apps), and protection against WebRTC and DNS leaks.
+Your internet traffic is kept private using a combination of 256-bit military-grade encryption, perfect forward secrecy, a kill switch, and protection against WebRTC and DNS leaks.
 ExpressVPN doesn’t log any personally identifiable information, just the email address you registered with.
-As such, if you use a throwaway email address and pay with Bitcoin, you can browse completely anonymously.
-Customer support is available 24/7 via live chat in case you encounter any issues.
+As such, if you use a throwaway email address and pay with Bitcoin, you can browse anonymously.
+There’s also 24/7 live chat support.

 - Operates a network of more than 3,000 servers spanning 94 countries